 Maintaining health is one of those things that is touted as the most important thing in life.
 However, it is also one of the most ignored…that is until you get sick or are in pain.
 I understand this dichotomy of life because it’s not always easy to make changes and stick to them.
 For this reason, it’s important to set health goals.

-Perhaps you’ve recently put on some weight, or maybe you want to take up a sport but don’t feel fit enough to do so.
+Perhaps you’ve recently put on some weight or want to take up a sport but don’t feel fit enough to do so.
 It could be you just want to get healthier in general, or you want to be a good role model for your kids.
 No matter what the reason is to want to be healthier, it’s crucial to have a plan set before you start.
 The primary reason for this is to keep you on the course should you lose your way.
-Let’s take a look at several simple ways to more easily reach your health goals.
+Let’s take a look at several simple ways to reach your health goals.

 Set Realistic Goals

 Setting realistic, measurable goals sounds simple enough, but there can be some tricky spots to work through.
 This can be especially challenging for perfectionists and those who are over-achievers.
 Yeah, I’ve traveled that road many times.
 After all, we want to reach those goals fast and furiously, right?
 In this case, let’s save the dramatics to the movies and take a ride on the gentle side.
 Let’s look at a couple of reasons women tend to set unrealistic goals for their health.

 Time crunch: if there is a way to get it done faster, we women will jump on board that trains.
 We want to be efficient and have our efforts glean a payoff as fast as possible, especially if it’s about our health.
 Time is precious and women tend to put others before themselves when busy.